10 Best Banks for Small Business in California 2023

 For example, every bank in this guide allows you a certain amount of monthly free transactions and cash deposits.
 If your monthly transactions exceed those limits, you may end up paying fees.
 Or you might need to upgrade to a higher account with higher thresholds before fees are charged.

 In addition, there are wire fees, ACH charges, and ATM fees.
-While we give you a basic list of fees each bank charges, be sure to get a full schedule of business fees from the bank before choosing your provider.
+While I give you a basic list of fees each bank charges, be sure to get a full schedule of business fees from the bank before choosing your provider.

 Some banks allow you to open an account and conduct all of your business banking without visiting a branch.
 Others, like Citibank, require you to visit a branch.
 In addition, depending on how your business is organized, you might be required to visit a branch to open an account.
 This is especially true for businesses with multiple owners (like a partnership).